cathburry/staff-any-demo/README.md

 # StaffAny Shift Management Application

 ## Libraries used
-* React.JS for the frontend
+* React.JS & TypeScript for the frontend
 * Redux for state management
 * Node.JS & Express for the backend
 * MongoDB for the database